logdna/logdna-agent-v2/docs/README.md

 ### Configuring Lookback

 The lookback strategy determines how the agent handles existing files on startup.
 This strategy is determined by `LOGDNA_LOOKBACK`.

-The set of valid values for this option are:
+The valid values for this option are:

-* `start` - Always start at the beginning of the file
+   * When set to **`none`**: lookback is disabled, and LogDNA continues to read from where the file ended at the time of the stop/restart action.
+   * When set to **`smallfiles`** (default):
+       * If there is information in the “state file”, use the last recorded state.
-* `smallfiles` - If the file is less than 8KiB, start at the beginning.
-Otherwise, start at the end
+       * If the file is not present in the “state file” and the file is less than 8KiB, start at the beginning.
+If the file is larger than 8KiB, start at the end.
+   * When set to **`start`**:
+    * If there is information in the “state file”, use the last recorded state.
-* `none` - Always start at the end of the file
+    * If the file is not present in the “state file”, start at the beginning.

-* __Note:__ The default option is `smallfiles`.
+The state file location is defined using the LOGDNA_DB_PATH env variable (the default path is /var/lib/logdna/agent_state.db).

+**Notes:**
+* If you configure the agent to run as non-root, review the [documentation](KUBERNETES.md#enabling-persistent-agent-state) about enabling "statefulness" for the agent.
+* When upgrading from LogDNA Agent versin 3.0 to 3.1, the state file will initially be empty, so the lookback setting will be used for existing files.
+After that (i.e. on process restart), the state file will be present and will be used.

 ### Configuring Journald